 How to make Authentic Pasta e Fagioli

 Then, add the rest of the beans and pasta.
 You can use any small-medium sized pasta you want.
-I used medium shells, but you can use small shells, ditalini, rotini, or any other kind you want!
+I used medium shells, but you can use small shells, ditalini, macaroni, or any other kind you want!

 How to season pasta e fagioli perfectly